 Reporting crimes and incidents immediately is very important.
-The University Police Department is an agency that is manned by sworn police officers who have arrest powers.
-The University complements its sworn police officers with security personnel and Student Security.

-Any occurrence that takes place on campus is to be reported immediately, and those that occur off campus should be reported as soon as possible.
+The Office of Public Safety is manned by sworn police officers who have arrest powers.
+The University complements its sworn police officers with security personnel.
+Any occurrence that takes place on campus is to be reported immediately.
+Those that occur off campus should be reported as soon as possible to the Office of Public Safety.

-Any victim or witness of a crime, who desires to report an incident on a voluntary and confidential basis, may do so through the Police Department, the Vice President for Student Affairs and Enrollment Management, the Vice President for Administrative Affairs, Student Security, Athletic Director, Coaches, Area Directors, and Resident Assistants, or any other member of the UMES faculty/staff.
+Any victim or witness of a crime who desires to report an incident on a voluntary and confidential basis may do so through the UMES Campus Police Department, or any other member of the UMES faculty/staff.
 The individual's identity will be safeguarded when possible.

-The University Police Department closely cooperates with the Vice Presidents for Student Affairs and Enrollment Management and Administrative Affairs, and with Residence Life, Student Government, and the Counseling Center, to disseminate information about safety and security matters to the campus community through newsletters, annual publications, scheduled meetings, and other appropriate forms of communications.
+The University Police Department closely cooperates with the Vice Presidents for Enrollment Management and Student Experience and Administrative Affairs, and the various units within these divisions to disseminate information about safety and security matters to the campus community.
+This is done through newsletters, annual publications, scheduled meetings, and other appropriate forms of communications.